Skip to content

-Ever wondered if your four-legged friend can accompany you on your next bus journey?
+Have you ever wondered if your four-legged friend can accompany you on your next bus journey?
 In this definitive guide, we’re unfolding all the rules, regulations, and tips about taking your canine companion on bus travels.
-Sit tight and read on, because navigating public transportation will get much easier for you and your furry pal!
+Sit tight and read on because navigating public transportation will get much easier for you and your furry pal!

 Understanding Public Transit Pet Policies